 Do ultrasonography to check for other causes of renal failure.

-Treat most patients with an ACE inhibitor or ARB and possibly other drugs.
+Treat most patients with an ACE inhibitor or ARB, and possibly other medications, to control BP.